khabibki06/ms7parser_ASE/README.md

 # ms7parser_ASE
 It is a parser for ASE (Atomic Simulation Environment).
-It can read the atomic coordinate, lattice parameter (if any), total energy (if any), and forces (if any) from the material studio 7.0 outmol file.
+It can read the atomic coordinates, lattice parameter (if any), total energy (if any), and forces (if any) from the material studio 7.0 outmol file.

 How to install:
 1. Copy the ms7out.py to $HOME/.local/lib/python3.X/site-packages/ase/io